 Since its inception, CASL has expanded to include more than thirty HBCUs (of all types) from across the nation.
 CASL’s areas of focus include Research, Education, Knowledge Translation, and Outreach.
 Collectively, these institutions and organizations examine, explore, and implement daring innovative institutional change approaches for broadening participation in STEM that are grounded in one fundamental principle: Leadership Matters.

 At Fielding, CASL is housed within the Marie Fielder Center for Democracy, Leadership, and Education.
-Dr. Orlando Taylor serves as the university’s Vice President for Strategic Initiatives and Research, as well as CASL’s Executive Director and Principal Investigator.
+Dr. Orlando Taylor serves as the Distinguished Senior Advisor to the President, as well as CASL’s Executive Director and Principal Investigator.

 For more information click here: www.advancingstemleadership.net